dbaltor/tanzu-mvc-lib/README.md

-# Denis MVC application running on Tanzu Application Service (Former Pivotal Cloud Foundry)
+# MVC application running on Tanzu Application Service (Former Pivotal Cloud Foundry)
 <br>
 This simple demo aims to show the power of Tanzu Application Service (TAS) platfom when it comes to scale out easily application instances (AIs) and attach backing services thereon.
 <br>